Living in a man’s world.

 But I don’t have wings, so I land hard, the breath knocked from my lungs.

 On the ground is where we find each other.
-Delicate hands stretching up to wonder.
+Delicate hands reaching out to touch, eyes looking up to wonder.

 Why are they flying and we are not?
 What have we done wrong?